kitnil/awesome/README.md

 - [monky](https://github.com/ananthakumaran/monky) - Magit for Hg
 - [es-mode](https://github.com/dakrone/es-mode) - An Emacs major mode for interacting with Elasticsearch
 - [fountain-mode](https://github.com/rnkn/fountain-mode) - Emacs major mode for screenwriting in Fountain plaintext markup
+- [emacs-theme-gruvbox](https://github.com/greduan/emacs-theme-gruvbox) - Gruvbox is a retro groove color scheme for Emacs.
+Port of the Vim version.
 - [jdee](https://github.com/jdee-emacs/jdee) - The JDEE is an add-on software package that turns Emacs into a comprehensive system for creating, editing, debugging, and documenting Java applications.
 - [emacs-racer](https://github.com/racer-rust/emacs-racer) - Racer support for Emacs
 - [emacs-purpose](https://github.com/bmag/emacs-purpose) - Manage Windows and Buffers According to Purposes